Woman suspected of sending ricin-filled envelope to White House to appear in court

 The envelope was intercepted at a government mail center before it arrived at the White House, Canadian police said on Saturday.

-Canadian police on Monday searched an apartment in a Montreal suburb linked to the woman.
+Canadian police on Monday searched an apartment in a Montreal suburb linked to the suspect.
 She has joint Canadian and French citizenship, two sources said.

+According to the charging documents released on Tuesday, Ferrier included a message to President Donald Trump in the envelope.

+“I found a new name for you: ‘The Ugly Tyrant Clown.’
+I hope you like it,” she wrote.
+“You ruin USA and lead them to disaster.”

 The woman is suspected of sending a total of six letters, with the other five addressed to law enforcement and detention facilities in South Texas, according to a U.S. law enforcement source.